guyettesoftware/Multiverse-Control-System/README.md

     Dogs/myPotato.jpg
 ```

 you notice that "mylizard.jpg" and "myPotato.jpg" are in the wrong places.
+So you create a new branch Multiverse_2.
+Notice: Multiverse names are sequential, and cannot be changed.

 ```
 Multiverse_1: Current POV